reaksiyon/reaksiyon/README.md

 ### Welcome! 👋

-- 🔭 Currently working on HoloNext.
+- 🔭 Currently working at HoloNext.
-- 👯 I'm looking for investors.
+- 👯 I am looking for investors.
 - 🤔 Looking for help about advertising.
 - 💬 You can ask me about C, C++, C#, Java and Unity.
 - 📫 Contact: *emirnazik.4@gmail.com*